Thaddeus Clark letter on King Philip's War, 1676

 Thaddeus Clark of Casco Bay wrote to his mother-in-law in 1676 during King Philip's War to tell her about the family members and friends who had been slain and taken captive in the area of Falmouth (later Portland).

-Clark was married to Elizabeth Mitton, granddaughter of George Cleeve, a founding settler of Falmouth.
+Clark was married to Elizabeth Mitton, granddaughter of George Cleeve, a settler of Falmouth.
 Elizabeth Mitton's mother, Elizabeth Cleeve Mitton, remarried in 1666 and became Elizabeth Harvey.

 Transcription

-- Creator: Clark, Thaddeus
+- Creator: Thaddeus Clark

 - Creation Date: 1676-06-14